andts/tsvldb-2/content/shorts/01-openapi-generator-in-gradle-for-multiple-specs.md

 ## Example

-So let's say we have two OpenAPI specs that we will use to generate client code
+Let's reproduce the issue first.
+We have two OpenAPI specs that we will use to generate server API code.

+Ths full source of example is available here - .
+The code is the same, but Jas several more classes so it would compile.

+With this configuration, each time we run `Gradle build` the OpenApi generator tasks will execute, even though the specs didn't change.
+Let's try to fix that.

 # The Crutch

-A logical solution that comes to mind is to not generate those meta-files.
+A logical solution that comes to mind is to disable generation of those project files.
+Unfortunately, all I could find are issues that request this feature.

-To overcome this I had to do several things:
-1. Try to disable generation of as much `meta` files as possible - we do not need all the project build files, we have them in the project already.
-2. Generate code for each specification into a separate subfolder
-3. Add the subfolder with generated code into the sourceSet to be picked up by Gradle
+Instead, we will do two things - exclude as much project files as possible from generation, and extract each API into its own folder.
+Technically, you could only do the second, and it would solve the issue, but I wanted to keep the sources as clean as possible.

+## Cleanup

+The only working way to remove unnecessary project files happens to be through `.openapi-ignore-files`.
+Put a file like this into the root (or wherever you like):

+This file excludes from generation all files that are not in the source directory.
+Exactly what we needed.

+But there is one issue still which requires the second step.
+There are two metadata file in .OpenApi folder files and version, that contain list of all generated files and version of the generator accordingly.
+And when several tasks generate sources - they will overwrite those files.
+Let's continue.

+## Extraction

+Now let's put every API interface into its own folder.
+We will change the task configuration a bit, and will write some more config to attach the sources to the sourceset.

+The approach here is automated, so you don't have to add the sources of every task but hand.

+Note we had to disable the default task, so it wouldn't mix with our actual generator tasks.

+# Summary

+You can try this approach if you encounter similar issues in your projects To reiterate, you might need this if:
+- you build using Gradle
+- you have several OpenApi specs
+- you build often